DataDog/hiring-engineers/answers.md

 ## answers.md aka "My week with Datadog in my spare time"
 ![Alt Text](https://m.popkey.co/818090/ObDJL.gif)

+Thank you for the opportunity to complete this exercise.
+It has been a powerful learning experience and introduction to Datadog.

-As an introduction, I am an Enterprise SE with extensive experience evangalizing Networking, Storage and Data Protection solutions.
+I am an Enterprise SE with extensive experience evangalizing Networking, Storage and Data Protection solutions.
 This has been an intriguing, learning,  (and occasionally humbling) exercise.
 In my career I have been a consumer of monitoring and analytics, but not necessarily involved in the  dev/ops underpinnings that enable them other than providing feedback or feature requests.

 As a testament to the the clarity of the effectiveness of the online Datadog documnentation installing and enabling the Datadog agent and specific stack integration was mostly a mattter of following the instructions, which even a non-dev ops SME can do :smiley: